IBM/dbb-zappbuild/docs/HOWTOS.md

 Return codes, deploy types, script mappings or search path configurations for the DBB dependency and impact analysis can be centrally configured especially when application teams follow the similar repository layout and have similar application architectures.
 It is desireable to avoid having multiple copies of files with the same definitions spread across multiple locations.

 Loading common properties files via the `applicationDefaultPropFiles` setting, helps to achieve this easily.
-For instance, the below configuration of `applicationDefaultPropFiles` is loading properties that define the search path configurations, script mappings, and various language settings that can be applied to all applications using this zAppBuild configuration.
+For instance, the below configuration of `applicationDefaultPropFiles` is loading properties that define the search path configurations, script mappings, and various language settings (such as compiler or linker options) that can be applied to all applications using zAppBuild.

 ```properties
 ..